COVID-19

 Updated weekly on Thursdays at 11 a.m. with data as of 4 a.m. on the Tuesday prior, unless noted otherwise.

 COVID-19 vaccines are effective.
 However, some people who are vaccinated will still get COVID-19 if they are exposed to the SARS-CoV-2 virus.
 These are called "vaccine breakthrough cases."
 Vaccination can make illness less severe in people who experience a vaccine breakthrough infection.
-Fully vaccinated people are also much less likely to be hospitalized or die than people with similar risk factors who are not vaccinated.
-People who have received booster doses have an even lower risk of hospitalization or death than people with similar risk factors who have only received a primary series of vaccine or people who are not vaccinated.
+People who have completed at least a primary series are less likely to be hospitalized or die than people with similar risk factors who are not vaccinated.
+People who have received their bivalent booster have an even lower risk of hospitalization or death than people with similar risk factors who have only received monovalent doses of vaccine or people who are not vaccinated.

 On this page: